A Flexible Coordinate Descent Method: Introduction

 Furthermore, the only restriction we make on the choice of the matrix $H^S(x_k)$ is that it be symmetric and positive definite.
 This is a much weaker assumption than made by Qu et al. \cite{Qu15}, who insist that the matrix defining their quadratic model be a principle submatrix of some fixed/predefined $N \times N$ matrix $M$ say, and the large matrix $M$ must be symmetric and \emph{sufficiently positive definite}.
 (See Section 2.1 in \cite{Qu15}.)

 \item \textbf{Inexact search directions.} To ensure that FCD is computationally practical, it is imperative that the iterates are inexpensive, and this is achieved through the use of \emph{inexact} updates.
 That is, the model can be \emph{approximately} minimized, giving \emph{inexact search directions}.
 This strategy makes intuitive sense because, if the current point is far from the true solution, it may be wasteful/unnecessary to exactly minimize the model.
 Any algorithm can be used to approximately minimize the model, and if $H^S(x_k)$ approximates the Hessian, then the search direction obtained by minimizing the model is an approximate Newton-type direction.
-Importantly, the stopping conditions for the inner solve are \emph{easy to verify}; they depend upon quantities that are easy/inexpensive to obtain, or may be available as a byproduct of the inner search direction solver. \begin{remark} The precise form of our inexactness termination criterion is important because, not only is it computationally practical (i.e., easy to verify), it also allowed us to derive iteration complexity results for FCD (see point 5).
+Importantly, the stopping conditions for the inner solve are \emph{easy to verify}; they depend upon quantities that are easy/inexpensive to obtain, or may be available as a byproduct of the inner search direction solver. { Block coordinate descent methods that use inexact search directions are uncommon in the literature because it is often notoriously difficult to check the conditions that determine whether an inexact search direction is `acceptable'.
+A positive feature of our algorithm is that it is computationally practical to identify and verify the inexact directions used in FCD.} \begin{remark} The precise form of our inexactness termination criterion is important because, not only is it computationally practical (i.e., easy to verify), it also allowed us to derive iteration complexity results for FCD (see point 5).
 We considered several other termination criterion formulations, but we were unable to obtain corresponding iteration complexity results (although global convergence results were possible).
 Currently, the majority of randomized CD methods require exact solves for their inner subproblems and we believe that a major reason for this is because iteration complexity results are significantly easier to obtain in the exact case.
-Coming up with practical inexact termination criteria for randomized CD methods that also allow the derivation of iteration complexity results seems to be a major hurdle in this area, although some progress is being made, e.g., \cite{Cassioli13,Devolder13,Devolder11,Tappenden13}. \end{remark} \item \textbf{Line search.} FCD includes a line search to ensure a monotonic decrease of the objective function as iterates progress.
-(The line search is needed because we only make weak assumptions on the matrix $H^S(x_k)$.)
-The line search is inexpensive to perform because, at each iteration, \emph{it depends on a subset of coordinates $S$ only}.
-One of the major advantages of incorporating second-order information combined with a line search is to allow, in practice, the selection of \emph{large step sizes} (close to one).
-This is because unit step sizes can substantially improve the practical efficiency of a method.
-In fact, for all experiments that we performed, unit step sizes were accepted by the line search for the majority of the iterations. \item \textbf{Convergence theory.} We provide a complete convergence theory for FCD.
-In particular, we provide high probability iteration complexity guarantees for the algorithm in both the convex and strongly convex cases, and in the cases of both inexact or exact search directions.
-Our results show that FCD converges at a sublinear rate for convex functions, and at a linear rate for strongly convex functions.
+Coming up with practical inexact termination criteria for randomized CD methods that also allow the derivation of iteration complexity results seems to be a major hurdle in this area, although some progress is being made, e.g., \cite{Cassioli13,Devolder13,Devolder11,Tappenden13}. \end{remark}